 I couldn’t write a list of inspirational travel books without including Michael Palin.
 I have read most of his books, and watched the tv series he made too.
 Here I have chosen to include “New Europe” because that is exactly where we are travelling next year and a lot of the initial interest was taken from this book.
 He travels through 20 different countries in Eastern Europe, and in his usual style gets involved with the locals and looks for unusual or off the beaten path attractions.

-Like Palin, I know very little about Eastern Europe.
+Like Palin, I knew very little about Eastern Europe when I read it.
 After reading about his journey and doing some research I just had to see it for myself.
-So for around two months in July/August 2017 we will be wandering around this area.
-I can’t wait.
+Our plan was to spend only a couple of weeks getting a taste of the culture, but it was two and a half months before we left the area.
+I credit this book with arousing my curiosity.

 Every traveller knows about Lonely Planet.
 A whole generation has relied on their guides to help them navigate around the world.
 This is the story of how it all came about.
 Tony and his wife Maureen talk about the first trip they did which resulted in their very first book, Across Asia on the Cheap which eventually became the best selling South East Asia on a Shoestring.
 They also talk about the business journey they had with Lonely Planet, and their decision to sell the company.